 Unfortunately we are unable to take payments by credit card or cheque in New Zealand at this time.

 Can I pay by credit card?

 Absolutely!
-However you may find it more cost effective to arrange a direct deposit into our bank account – you can typically save around 3% on the exchange rate vs the rate your credit card company will give you.
-If you would prefer this option you can find full details here: How can I pay for my YES program?
+You will see an additional 3% credit card fee added to your final purchase.
+You may find it more cost effective to arrange a direct deposit into our bank account, or use OFX & you can save the credit card fee & also up to 5%% on the exchange rate vs the rate your credit card plus you’ll get Fee-Free transfers.
+If you would prefer this option click on OFX or you can find full details here: How can I pay for my YES program?

 Payments for Whistler, Niseko or Europe: